Logo

 Assessment of Panic Disorder

 It’s not always the case that having panic attacks indicates you have a panic condition.
-The following standards are included in the DSM-5 for the diagnosis of this mental illness:
+The DSM-5 includes the following standards for the diagnosis of this mental illness:

-Meeting the DSM’s criteria for panic disorder is the main need for a diagnosis.
-To confirm the diagnosis, many psychological scales or tests as well as a physical examination may be used.
+Meeting the DSM’s criteria for panic disorders is the main need for a diagnosis.
+Many psychological scales or tests, along with a physical examination, can confirm the diagnosis.

 Panic Attack vs Agoraphobia